- Our Community

 - If there is a fire and you have to exit a vehicle that has come in contact with downed power lines: Remove loose items of clothing.
 Keep your hands at your sides and jump clear of the vehicle, so you are not touching the car when your feet hit the ground.
 Keep both feet close together and shuffle away from the vehicle without picking up your feet.

 Be prepared before storms arrive:

-· If you have a stand-by generator, notify PG&E and make sure that it’s installed safely to avoid risking damage to your property and endangering PG&E workers who could be working on power lines in your neighborhood.
-Information on the safe installation of generators can be found on our website at www.pge.com/generator.
+- If you have a stand-by generator, notify PG&E and make sure that it’s installed safely to avoid risking damage to your property and endangering PG&E workers who could be working on power lines in your neighborhood.
+Information on the safe installation of generators can be found on the PG&E website.

 If outages occur:

 - Candles pose a fire risk.
 Avoid using them during a power outage.
 If you must use candles, keep them away from drapes, lampshades and small children.
 Do not leave candles unattended.